philpep/pkg-firehol/doc/firehol/firehol-defaults-conf.5.md

 FIREHOL\_NAT
 :   If set to 1, this variable causes FireHOL to load the NAT kernel
     modules.
 If you make use of the NAT helper commands, the variable will be set to 1 automatically.
-It may be set as an environment variable.

     Example: